dimfeld/conductor/docs/1_next_story.md

 ## 2. Detailed Implementation Plan

 - Find the next incomplete story from plan.md in docs folder.
 - Develop a comprehensive plan for the chosen story from plan.md in docs folder.
+Make sure to account for both frontend and backend development.

 ## 3. Implementation of the Next Story